-Big West Festival works with communities in Melbourne's outer western belt in a program that spans five local government areas across 84 suburbs covering 1290km2 with over 140 nationalities and 80 languages.
+Big West Festival worked with communities in Melbourne's outer western belt in a program that spanned five local government areas across 84 suburbs covering 1290km2 with over 140 nationalities and 80 languages.
 Racial discrimination, language, disadvantage, finance and geography are barriers to social participation.
 Mobile Art Spaces developed from Big West's biennial 10-day festival, in response to the demand for more frequent opportunities for intercultural exchange.

 Big West Festival

 Project Mobile Art Spaces

 |This grant was approved under our previous grants policy (Jan 2014 – March 2017)

 |Building organisational capacity

 |Build collaborative networks and alliances between local services and festivals to foster cultural engagement and community cohesion